 More spectacular views greeted us for the next few miles.
 Until the bumpy road got just a little too bumpy and we turned around.
 The two couples on their ATVs who passed us by were having a blast.

 The day before, Bobbie suggested we take West Boulder Road from 298.
 The road would bring us to Livingston.
 “A beautiful drive.
 You don’t want to miss it!”

 Well, Bobbie didn’t tell us just how rough that road is.
 As we bumped across the washboard road at a snail pace, my back-seat-driver dad agitating about the shock absorbers, I worried the drive might take twice as long as I estimated.
 But, in the end, it took about an hour and half.
 And none of us regretted the detour.
 Jennifer told us several famous people lived or had lived out that way.
 I saw why.
 I also saw why many of them didn’t live there too long.
 Only TOUGH Montanans can drive this road on the daily.

 I do have two regrets from this trip.
-One of them is not stopping to chat (and get a photo) of The Man on the John Deere.
+One of them is not stopping to chat (and get a photo) of The Man on the Tractor.

 During lunch with Jennifer on Wednesday, I mentioned the man and the feeling we’d all sensed of having taking a step back in time.

 “John Hoiland.
 He’s lived there forever.
 He wouldn’t have minded if you stopped to talk with him.”